Therapeutic Foster Care in Oregon: What TFC Involves

 Major TFC-operating agencies in Oregon include:

 Oregon Community Programs (OCP): Focuses on research-based treatment foster care with a model built around intensive clinical support.
-OCP operates in multiple Oregon regions and is known for above-average reimbursement rates paired with rigorous placement standards.
+OCP operates in multiple Oregon regions; ask the agency about current placement standards and payment terms.

 Clarvida Oregon: Specializes in trauma-informed behavioral health and serves children requiring intensive clinical intervention.
 Their TFC program includes regular clinical supervision and crisis support for resource families.